-Cape Verde can be a true riot of vibrant colour and a chance to experience some live music or the passing of a festival isn't one to be passed up.
+The Cape Verde islands can be a true riot of vibrant colour and a chance to experience some live music or a local festival isn't one to be passed up.

 These can be anything from a religious celebration to a musical event.
 Below are details of a few popular festivals that take place on the islands.